Estimating start-up costs.

 - Accountant's fees for information on business structures and tax

 - Legal fees for intellectual property protection

 - Market research consultancy for identifying targets and proof of concept

-Your fixed costs are expenses you need to pay regardless of the amount of sales you make, products you produce, or how busy you are.
-They tend to be time related, like monthly charges, and are often referred to as overhead costs, such as:
+Your fixed costs are expenses you need to pay regardless of the amount of sales you make, products you produce or how busy you are.
+They tend to be recurring charges, and are often referred to as overhead costs, such as:

 - Web hosting costs and server space for your website